2DegreesInvesting/ds-incubator/.github/idea-for-a-ds-incubator-meetup.md

 ---
-name: Idea for an rOpenSci Community Call
+name: Idea for ds-incubator meetup
-about: Consistent way for people to propose topics for Community Calls
+about: Consistent way for people to propose topics for ds-incubator meetups
-title: put your draft Community Call title here
+title: put here the draft title of your ds-incubator meetup
-labels: 0/idea
+labels: proposed-meetup
 assignees: ''

 ---